NutritionalYeet/Unity-LMStudioClient/README.txt

 Attach this script to an object in a Unity scene.
 Fill out the URL and Model fields.
-You can also adjust the System Prompt and User Prompt in the inspector.
+These, along with the System Prompt and User Prompt, are adjustable in the inspector.

 It will attempt to make a request to LM Studio when the game starts, unless you disable this behavior in the script.